Turn-by-turn navigation

 consists of a Route

-and the RoutePlanningOptions
+and the corresponding RoutePlanningOptions

-in the Planning a route guide.
+, see the Planning a route guide.

 val routePlan = RoutePlan(route = route, routePlanningOptions = routePlanningOptions)

-Now you can use the prepared RoutePlan
+Next, use the prepared RoutePlan

 to create NavigationOptions